The Complete Guide to Student Loans for Law School

 Private Student Loans

 Private student loans are offered by private banks and lenders.
 These loans are available to fund law school upfront and can be used to refinance both private and federal loans after graduation.
 To apply for these loans, students must apply directly through the various lender websites.
-Some companies, like Credible, allow you to input your information and compare rates from multiple lenders at once to find the interest rate and repayment terms that work best for you.

 How are private loan interest rates set?
 Every private lender has their own unique underwriting process and standards for student loan applicants; these eligibility requirements help lenders decide whether to give an applicant a loan, and at what interest rate.
 As part of the loan application process, lenders will require a credit check to evaluate your ability to repay and how risky you are.
 If you have a credit score in the high 600s you will likely qualify for a loan, and the higher your score is the better rate you will be offered.
 Keep track of your credit score in the months leading up to applying for a loan and take steps to raise your score if possible.